moriohamada/temporal_discounting_sandbagging/README.md

 I ask whether models care _when_ the 'threat' (capability removal) kicks in, and how this influences their propensity to sandbag.

-Short answer is - maybe.
+Short answer - maybe.
 There's some indication that sandbagging probability slightly increases with the proximity of the threat, but nothing definitive (lots of of caveats - mentioned in notebook).

 See [analysis notebook](analysis_notebook.ipynb) for brief summary and analysis walkthrough.